 Cause or threaten physical harm to another or put another person at risk or danger of physical harm.

 Engage in sexual misconduct as defined by University policy.
 Definitions of sexual misconduct, domestic violence, dating violence, and stalking are included in the Relationship Violence and Sexual Misconduct Policy and Title IX Policy.
-Cases involving sexual misconduct are adjudicated by the MSU Office of Institutional Equity.
+Cases involving sexual misconduct are adjudicated by the MSU Office of Civil Rights and Title IX Education and Compliance.

 Engage in domestic violence or dating violence, including stalking, as defined by the Relationship Violence and Sexual Misconduct Policy and Title IX Policy.
-Cases involving domestic violence or dating violence, including stalking are adjudicated by the MSU Office of Institutional Equity.
+Cases involving domestic violence or dating violence, including stalking are adjudicated by the MSU Office of Civil Rights and Title IX Education and Compliance.

 Continuously or persistently intimidate or frighten another individual so as to coerce that individual into some action or avoidance of action.

-Engage in repeated, unwanted electronic, verbal, or written communication or personal contact with another individual, including stalking or bullying.Relationship Violence and Sexual Misconduct Policy and Title IX Policy Bullying is defined as an intentional electronic, written, verbal, or physical act, or a series of acts, directed at another person that is severe, persistent, or pervasive and has the effect of doing any of the following:
+Engage in repeated, unwanted electronic, verbal, or written communication or personal contact with another individual, including stalking or bullying.
+The definition of stalking is included in the Relationship Violence and Sexual Misconduct Policy and Title IX Policy.
+Bullying is defined as an intentional electronic, written, verbal, or physical act, or a series of acts, directed at another person that is severe, persistent, or pervasive and has the effect of doing any of the following:

 Substantially interfering with a student’s education;